2024 Job Killers

 Labor and Employment

 AB 2374 (Haney; D-San Francisco) Joint Liability for Businesses of All Sizes.
-Imposes new statutory joint liability on business of any size that contracts for janitorial services if a contractor violates the Displaced Janitor Opportunity Act and places new mandates on those businesses that should be assigned to the contractor.
+Originally imposed new statutory joint liability on business of any size that contracts for janitorial services if a contractor violates the Displaced Janitor Opportunity Act and placed new mandates on those businesses that should be assigned to the contractor.
+Job killer status removed due to May 16, 2024 amendments removing joint liability portion of the bill and making other changes.
+CalChamber remains opposed unless amended due to the requirement that an awarding authority must provide certain notifications to a union representing another entity’s employees.
+Held in Senate Appropriations Suspense File, August 15, 2024.

 Artificial Intelligence